 The Simien Lodge is a beautiful place.

-After dinner there were people who played music and showed us Ethiopian dancing.
+After dinner there were people who played music and demonstrated Ethiopian traditional dancing from this area.

 When I was on my way to the bar area to see the Ethiopian dance performance, the same man who helped us with the Wifi gave hot water bag to me so I would stay warm during the cold night..
 He said it would be my boyfriend tonight.
-I told Jane and Sue about it when I went to the bar area.
+I told Jane and Sue about it when I saw them in the bar area.
 The hot water bag also actually kept me warm as I walked back to our cabin.